About UsLancaster Early Education Center

 Work at LEEC

-Lancaster Early Education Center is a Keystone STAR 4 (Pennsylvania’s highest quality rating), non-profit organization dedicated to delivering the highest quality child care and early childhood education experience to our students.
+Lancaster Early Education Center is a Keystone STAR 4 (Pennsylvania’s highest quality rating), NAEYC Accredited, non-profit organization dedicated to delivering the highest quality child care and early childhood education experience to our students.

-LEEC offers competitive compensation and benefits based on experience, education, and certifications.
+LEEC offers competitive compensation and benefits based on experience and education.
 We are an Equal Opportunity Employer.

 General Employment Requirements: